Vacation Home vs Hotel in St. George: What Works Better for Groups?

 Instead of feeling streamlined, the stay can start to feel scattered.
 People are in different rooms, meals become harder to coordinate, and there’s no real place for everyone to spend time together.

 A hotel can accommodate a group, but it doesn’t always support how a group actually functions.
+That’s usually the moment when vacation rentals start to make more sense.

 Why Vacation Homes Work Better for Family Reunions